SerialSniffyHeck3r/AsserTV-Rpi-Mediabox/README.md

 Rpi has GPIOs, and this is one of the reasons people choose Rpi over other boards.
 At this point, I am determined.
 Hell yeah.

+Maybe I can use LCDProc, but I choosed to code everything from scratch.
+Main reason of this choice was that LCDProc looks **EXTREMELY UGLY**

 The main goal of this project is **to reinterpret the old school hardware design**.

 ---